amalgam8/amalgam8.github.io/_docs/2-controlplane/2-registry/intro.md

 Consul, Kubernetes' internal registry, Netflix Eureka, etc.

-Currently, the Registry provides catalog adapters that can obtain service registration information from Kubernetes, Eureka.
-In addition, the Amalgam8 Registry can be used directly as a drop-in replacement for Netflix Eureka without the need for an explicit catalog.
+Currently, the Registry provides catalog adapters that can obtain service registration information from Kubernetes and Eureka.
+In addition, for Eureka the Amalgam8 Registry also supports the Eureka API and can therefore alternatively be used directly as a drop-in replacement for Eureka in environments where Netflix Eureka is not also deployed.

 **Registering external services**.
 Amalgam8 is typically used to control communication between internal application microservices.
 However, routing